Kilemonn/Secrets-Constraints/README.md

 - Kubernetes Secrets
 - The local machine environment variables

-### Please refer to the [Wiki](https://github.com/Kilemonn/Secrets-Constraints/wiki) for more details!
+### Please refer to the [Wiki](https://github.com/Kilemonn/Secrets-Validator/wiki) for more details!

 ## Quick Start

 Installation of the commandline tool can be done with the following command:

-> go install github.com/Kilemonn/Secrets-Constraints@latest
+> go install github.com/Kilemonn/Secrets-Validator@latest

 ## Usage

 The application requires a `.yaml` configuration file that defines the credential providers along with the constraints that you want to perform on each credential.

 The application can be run using the following command (using -f to specify the file path):
-> Secrets-Constraints.exe -f path/to/file.yaml
+> Secrets-Validator.exe -f path/to/file.yaml

 **You can also pass in `-d` to enable debug to log all constraint and pattern matching output.**